2025 Registration is Open for CMR’s 78th Summer of Fun!

 TERRAIN AND DESIGN

 The full course line is about a 1/4 mile long from the very top to the bottom.
-The lower segment includes a smooth gradual incline for beginners as well as the most technical portion with it's rhythm sections, table tops, and jumps.
+The lower segment includes a smooth gradual incline for beginners as well as the most technical portion with its rhythm sections, table tops, and jumps.
 The experienced rider starts at the upper table top which drops into the first rhythm section followed by our split-top.
 This route then breaks off into two lines, intermediate and advanced.
 The intermediate line starts from the lower side of the split-top and drops into a small kicker (manageable for kids) followed by the last rhythm section.
 The advanced line drops from the upper side of the split-top to our advanced table top followed by a four foot kicker.
 At the bottom of the main course, there is a wall ride/kicker combo quarter pipe, stabilized with an added rail/coping.
 There is another ramp with a grind rail.
 The open course ends at the beginning of the tree course.

 TECHNICAL FREE-RIDE